aymanrgab/aymanrgab/README.md

 </h1>

 ## Hi there 👋 I'm Ayman
-👀 I’m passionate about Data Science
+- 👀 I’m passionate about Data Science.
-🌱 Currently honing my skills in Data Science
+- 🌱 Currently honing my skills in Data Science.
-💞️ Looking to collaborate on exciting Data Science projects
+- 💞️ Looking to collaborate on exciting Data Science projects

 ## What I’ve Learned